Hanmudo/java-vs-kotlin/slides/java.md

 Kotlin is becoming market leader

-* Android SDK is kotlin by default
+* Android SDK is Kotlin by default
+* Gradle switched to Kotlin DSL by default
 * Spring Framework is getting native support for Kotlin since 3.0

 ---